intel/virtual-storage-manager/INSTALL.md

 	> 	│   └── vsm-deploy-2015.03.10-1.1.el6.x86_64.rpm
 	> 	└── vsm.repo

-2. Changing the "hostrc" file, set the storage_ip_list and the controller_ip, those management ip addresses in storage_ip_list is delimited by a space, e.g.:
+2. Changing the *hostrc* file, set the *storage_ip_list* and the *controller_ip*, those management ip addresses in *storage_ip_list* is delimited by a space, e.g.:
 	>
 	> 	storage_ip_list="192.168.124.21 192.168.124.22 192.168.124.23"
 	> 	controller_ip="192.168.124.10"

-3. Under the tool/manifest folder, you should create the folders named by the ip of controller and storage nodes, the structure looks as follows:
+3. Under the *manifest* folder, you should create the folders named by the ip of controller and storage nodes, the structure looks as follows:
 	> 	.
 	> 	├── 192.168.124.10
 	> 	├── 192.168.124.21